raspberrypi/raspiraw/README.md

 	-sr, --saverate	: Save every Nth frame

 Per default this is 20, allowing to capture frames to slow SD cards.
-In high framera section, storing on (fast) ramdisk allows to use "-sr 1" (store all frames).
+In high framerate section, storing on (fast) ramdisk allows to use "-sr 1" (store all frames).

 ...